 • UDP is quick and lightweight, but might drop or misorder packets without warning.

-Imagine that each room has multiple little mailboxes or service windows, each dedicated to a different task.
-These mailboxes or windows are like ports.
-The room (computer) has one address (the IP), but it can offer many services at the same time, each at its own port.
+Imagine that each room has multiple little mailboxes, each dedicated to a different task.
+These mailboxes are like ports.
+The room has one address, but it can offer many services at the same time, each at its own port.
 Just like a hotel room might have a separate slot for mail, room service orders, and maintenance requests, a computer can run multiple services—web, email, file sharing—each listening on a different port.

 • IP Address = Room Number

-• Port = Specific Service Window in that Room
+• Port = Specific Service mailbox in that Room

 For example: